 The special theme at this years conference was endurance and to learn a little about the high tech approach at Team Sky was probably worth the trip to Leeds on its own.
 Not every team is as well-financed however and for me, it’s always just as interesting to hear about the hard learnt lessons other nutritionists discover whilst working with teams and athletes more similar to the ones we all come across – Individuals who live independently, cater for themselves and maybe fuelling full-time jobs as well as their sport.

 This year as in previous years more than one of the speakers warned against the perils of ‘the buffet’.
-Apparently buffet eating is one of the biggest dangers for athletes, particularly at competition - attractive layouts and extensive variety can throw even the best drilled competitor and cause them to eating things they wouldn't normally touch and in greater volumes.
+Apparently, buffet eating is one of the biggest dangers for athletes, particularly at the competition – attractive layouts and extensive variety can throw even the best-drilled competitor and cause them to eat things they wouldn’t normally touch and in greater volumes.
 With Christmas and the office party season approaching, I thought it might be worth investigating if buffets are intrinsically bad or is this an athlete thing?

 Incredibly there has been a lot of research looking at eating behaviour at buffets and this has conclusively found that people do eat more when they are faced with a buffet than a more traditional meal layout.
 But when the data is studied more closely it is found that not all diners load their plates to the brim and return to the table multiple times and there are interesting differences, apart from their weight, that set these diners apart from the rest.

 The first difference is in the way in which they scan the buffet.
 These more measured diners are found to take time looking at all the dishes on offer and selecting what they particularly like and want to eat.
 They tend to then take less overall but more of the individual dishes they like.
 They are also more likely to use the nearest available plate even if it is smaller than one in the pile behind.
 Heavier diners did the opposite, they were twice as likely to select the biggest available plate and tended to take a little of everything that they didn’t dislike (2).